GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

-      --compose-file='': Initialize from a docker-compose file -f, --filename='skaffold.yaml': Filename or URL to the pipeline file --force=false: Force the generation of the Skaffold config -k, --kubectl-manifest=[]: list of predefined kubectl manifests (overrides detection) --skip-build=false: Skip generating build artifacts in Skaffold config
+      --compose-file='': Initialize from a docker-compose file -f, --filename='skaffold.yaml': Filename or URL to the pipeline file --force=false: Force the generation of the Skaffold config -k, --kubernetes-manifest=[]: list of predefined kubectl manifests (overrides detection) --skip-build=false: Skip generating build artifacts in Skaffold config

 Usage: